 Today—Specify a time, and the day is assumed to be the current date.
 The Time of Day text box is available to provide the time of day, and the Date text box is set to Today and is unavailable so it can't be changed.

 Now—When you run the analysis, the time and date are set to the current time and date.
 This is useful if your network dataset is configured with live traffic data, and the routes are distributed to drivers for implementing immediately after running the analysis.
 The Time of Day and the Date text boxes are unavailable so they can't be changed.

-From the Reference Time Zone drop-down list you can choose which time zone should be used in the analysis.
+From the Reference Time Zone drop-down list , you can choose which time zone to use in the analysis.
 The options are as follows:

 - Local Time at Locations

 - UTC (Universal Coordinated Time)